Simulating WebSocket connections in Playwright component tests

 Real-time communication layers frequently destabilize component test suites by introducing non-deterministic network latency.
 When tests rely on live endpoints, CI pipelines experience intermittent failures due to handshake timeouts and unhandled connection closures.
 Establishing a strict isolation boundary eliminates these variables and guarantees reproducible execution across all environments.
 The primary objective is to replace unpredictable network behavior with controlled frame delivery.

-The instability typically originates from three deterministic failures:
+The instability typically originates from three failure modes:

 - Race conditions between component mount and asynchronous WebSocket handshake completion.